dkvz/majorsetbe/README.md

 - [x] Need to completely style the event list and calendar pages (monthly and daily view) - Calendar had a hover style that has a bottom border
 - [x] Need to style the day view for event list
 - [x] Home page hero doesn't work at all on Chrome. -> Had to use flex-end instead of just end for the align-items
+- [ ] Style individual post pages + the comment form (does it affect the standard page template too?) + thumbnails
 - [ ] Style individual blog posts in the Blog page and check that it also affects the "archive.php" pages
+- [ ] Remember to explain to authors they really need to put a "Read more" ruler in any long post.
 - [ ] Links inside of blockquote should have another color
 - [x] Test if the blog page also shows unpublished articles, it might do because of the custom query
 - [ ] "Lettrines" aint lookin good